ioccc-src/winner/2005/anon/README.md

 The game requires lots of space on the runtime stack space due to deep recursion, among other things. :-)

-See spoilers below for more notes about portability.
+See the "**DEOBFUSCATION**" section below for more notes about portability.

 ### ABOUT THE CODE